lunfy/AMA-nda/README.md

 A React Native iOS application that allows users to interact with an AI endpoint for text-based requests.

+When I began this project, the intent was to push myself and work with as much new stuff as I can.
+I admit there are definitely better and more elegant solutions than what I've done, but this project encompasses the spirit of learning as much as I can in a short time, to see how well I adapt to so many unknowns.
+<br><br>
+My learnings in summary: React-Native, Expo-Go, React-Native & Expo-Go compatible libraries, NOT using an ORM in Flask, OpenAI, Firebase, Docker, AWS Lightsail are the main takeaways....

 <br>

 ## Authors